The A to Z of UX - A is for Accessibility - 12 top tips for designing an inclusive user experience

 6. Use formatting to give information structure and hierarchy

 Tag should not be used for style impact in isolation.
 Not using headings correctly affects accessibility.
-When implemented correctly, people can that use them to listen to a list of all of the headings, and be able to navigate directly to what it is that they need.
+When implemented correctly, people can use them to listen to a list of all of the headings and be able to navigate directly to what it is that they need.

 Use <h1> for the page title or main heading